 In the spring of 1916, the district was given the entire Erie Street property when A. S. Murray and Dr. James Coleman donated the tract of land.
 At the time, the property was just behind the Erie Street grammar school.
 Once the new high school was built and the grammar school demolished, the district gradually stopped using the property.

 In the mid 1990s, the district conveyed a section of the property to the Village, which was turned into a municipal park, known by residents as Erie Street Park.
-Although The district does not use this land for any recreational, athletic or other purpose, it shares property maintenance costs of both parcels with The Goshen Joint Recreation Commission (JRC).
+Although the district does not use this land for any recreational, athletic or other purpose, it shares property maintenance costs of both parcels with The Goshen Joint Recreation Commission (JRC).

 The Village is now looking to acquire the remaining parcel of land owned by the district to enhance the existing park.
 Village of Goshen Mayor Molly O’Donnell has shared plans with the Board of Education to turn the unused property into an improved public park with basketball courts, a pavilion, new playground equipment and bathroom facilities.
 These updates are not possible while the land is under the district’s ownership.